 Disassembly, maintenance and upgrade options

 Unlike last year’s Alienware, which was extremely hard to disassemble, the 17 R4 offers easy but time-consuming access to the internals and upgrade options.
 For the most commonly upgraded hardware, you only need to remove the bottom aluminum cover.
-This will grant you access to the Wi-Fi card, two M.2 PCIe NVMe-enabled SSD slots, one 2.5-inch HDD and two RAM slots.
+This will grant you access to the Wi-Fi card, three M.2 PCIe NVMe-enabled SSD slots, one 2.5-inch HDD and two RAM slots.

 But if you need to access the cooling system for some spring cleaning or for a battery replacement, well then you have to ready yourself with some patience.
 First, remove all the screws around the black plate and then remove the two screws near the rear vent openings.
 Gently pull out the plastic rear of the notebook and proceed with the newly discovered screws.
 Detach all the cables that might get in the way of prying it up.
 Also, the two Wi-Fi antennas are attached right next to the screen hinge and go along the bottom LED strips.
 Just unscrew both antennas and you are good to go.